 Shumaila underwent administrative duties, i.e., making rosters, allocation of the batches, etc. quiet efficiently.
 She also worked as a coordinator in the International Psychiatric Symposiums held by the Pakistan Psychiatric Welfare Association and Department of Psychiatry King Edward Medical University/Mayo Hospital Lahore.
 She gave lectures on ‘Personality’ in King Edward University, Lahore in the Department of Ophthalmology.

-She did her research on ‘Autism’ in which the main focus was the effect of behavior modification techniques.
-She participated in various workshops, such as, ADHD, Stress Management in students, REBT, CBT, Awareness of HIV/AIDS and Time Management.
+She did her research on ‘Autism’ in which the main focus was the effect of behaviour modification techniques.
+She participated in various workshops, such as ADHD, Stress Management in students, REBT, CBT, Awareness of HIV/AIDS and Time Management.

 She is a committed, regular and hardworking professional